FeatureBaseDB/PythonGPT/README.md

 `cd ~/<path_to_code>/PythonGPT`

-On Windows, you'll want to do this last part in Powershell.

 ### Create a Config File
 Copy the `config.py.example` file to `config.py`.
 Use this file to store the various strings and tokens for the services utilized by this project.